AntoniusP/rshell/README.md

 - inputted commands/flags/connectors must be spaced out seperately
 - will be able to run commands (except cd) and the test command
 - can use test command with "[]"
+- can handle piping and input/output redirection
 - runs indefinitely unless the input is "exit"
 - creates commands and a command tree to execute

 Bugs:
 - does not work if there is no space between connectors
 - will not exit if input is not "exit"
 - echo's will include ""
-- precedence does not work yet
+- precedence is not functional